 Guide to using IronOCR Filters

-IronOCR has the tools you need to read images that may need some preprocessing in the form of Filters.
-You can choose from a wide arrange of filters that can manipulate your images to become processable.
+IronOCR provides the tools you need to read images that may need preprocessing in the form of filters.
+You can choose from a wide array of filters that can manipulate your images to become processable.

 Get started with IronOCR